-Students may purchase textbooks, school supplies, and items of special interest from the College Bookstore in the K. Ray Bailey Student Services Center.
+Students may purchase textbooks, classroom supplies, art supplies, College apparel and convenience store snacks and drinks from the College Bookstore in the K. Ray Bailey Student Services Center.
 Used books are available on a first-come, first-served basis.
-Payment may be made by financial aid, cash, check, Visa, MasterCard or American Express.
+Payment may be made by financial aid, cash, check, Visa,MasterCard or American Express.
 There will also be an assortment of textbooks available for rent through the bookstore.
 Please note that these titles will be determined by the textbook rental company each semester.
+Curbside pickup is available for online orders.
+For more information, please visit bookstore.abtech.edu